llmrisks/llmrisks.github.io/src/content/post/week2.md

 2. **Greedy Coordinate Gradient (GCG)-based Search**

-    As optimizing the log-likelihood of the attack succeeding over the *discrete* adversarial suffix is quite challenging, similar to the AutoPrompt, the authors proposed to leverage gradients at the token level to 1) identify a set of promising single-token replacements, 2) evaluate the loss of some number of candidates in this set, and 3) select the best of the evaluated substitutions, as presented in the following figure.
+    As optimizing the log-likelihood of the attack succeeding over the *discrete* adversarial suffix is quite challenging, similar to the AutoPrompt, the authors proposed to leverage gradients at the token level to 1) identify a set of promising single-token replacements, 2) evaluate the loss of some number of candidates in this set, and 3) select the best of the evaluated substitutions, as presented in the figure below:

     <center>
     <a href="/images/week2/gcg.png"><img src="/images/week2/gcg.png" width="80%"></a><br>